ashleyrbemis/synth_spectra/README.md

 ### How It's Organized

-* `config.py`: Contains all the settings you might want to tweak, like the spectral range and noise levels.
+* `config.py`: Contains all the default spectra properties you might want to tweak, like the spectral range and noise levels.
 * `spectrum_utils.py`: The core library with functions that do the actual work of building a spectrum.
-* `run_generation.py`: The main script you execute to see an example plot.
+* `plotting.py`: The main script you execute to see an example plot.

 ### Getting Started